CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Discussion

 \subsection{Relation to Speculative Execution Attacks}

 \atkname is \textit{not} a speculative execution attack.
 Meltdown~\cite{lipp:2018:meltdown}, Spectre~\cite{kocher:2019:spectre}, L1TF~\cite{van:2018:foreshadow}, and MDS~\cite{van:2019:ridl,schwarz:2019:zombieload,canella:2019:fallout} are prominent speculative execution attacks that exploit transiently executed instructions to extract secret memory data through side channels.
-In these attacks, instructions are speculatively executed while the processor awaits resolution of branch targets, detection of exceptions, disambiguation of load/store addresses, \etc. However, in the settings of \atknameOne, no instructions are executed, as the exceptions take place as soon as the frontend starts to fetch instructions from the memory.
-The other two variants of \atkname executes instructions with architecture-visible effects.
+In these attacks, instructions are speculatively executed while the processor awaits resolution of branch targets, detection of exceptions, disambiguation of load/store addresses, \etc. However, in the settings of \atknameOne, no instructions are executed, as the exceptions take place as soon as the frontend starts to fetch instructions from the memory. \atkname V2 executes instructions with architecture-visible effects.

 \atkname does not rely on micro-architectural side channels, either.
 Speculative execution attacks leverage micro-architectural side channels (\eg, cache side channels) to leak secret information to the program controlled by the attacker.
 In contrast, \atkname reveals data from the victim VM as page frame numbers, which can be learned by the hypervisor directly during page fault handling.